In Studio Sessions:

 Andrea Swenson, The Current.

-PRESS for Katy Vernon’s past band ‘The Camdens’
+Katy Vernon’s past band ‘The Camdens’

 “Katy Vernon’s floating vocalizations can gently caress or peak with a high-flying quality”